Boca Juniors in international football: FIFA Club World Cup

 In 2000, FIFA launched their international club competition called the FIFA Club World Championship, featuring teams from all of its member associations.
 In the second edition — renamed the FIFA Club World Cup — in 2005, FIFA took over the Intercontinental Cup, subsuming it into its own competition.
 The current format of the tournament involves seven teams competing for the title at venues within the host nation over a period of about two weeks; the winners of that year's AFC Champions League (Asia), CAF Champions League (Africa), CONCACAF Champions League (North America), Copa Libertadores (South America), OFC Champions League (Oceania) and UEFA Champions League (Europe), along with the host nation's national champions, participate in a straight knock-out tournament.
 FIFA recognises the Intercontinental Cup as the sole direct predecessor of the Club World Cup, and the champions of both aforementioned competitions are the only ones uncontroversially officially recognised as Club World Champions in the FIFA Club World Cup Statistical Kit, the official document of FIFA's club competition.
 Boca initially qualified for the 2001 tournament, in Spain, but the competition was cancelled before it started.
 The club qualified for the 2007 edition as Copa Libertadores winner and lost in the final.
+Then on 2025 the tournament expanded to 32 teams and Boca qualified by being in the top two of a club ranking of the four-year period.

 Overall results by opponent and country

+Friendly matches are not included in the following records.